Kadin Martin-Pereux

-Kadin Martin-Pereux (born October 9, 2002) is a Canadian soccer player.
+Kadin Martin-Pereux (born October 9, 2002) is a Canadian soccer player who plays as a midfielder.

 Early life

 Martin-Pereux played youth soccer with Victoria Highlanders FC.
 In 2019, he played at the senior amateur level with Westcastle United.

-Club career
+Career

-In January 2022, he signed with German club SC Paderborn 07 II in the fifth tier Oberliga Westfalen.
-On September 23, 2022, he scored his first goal for the team in a 3-1 victory over Delbrücker SC.
-On March 26, 2023, he scored a hat trick against Delbrücker SC in a 3-0 victory.
+In January 2022, he signed with German club SC Paderborn II in the fifth tier Oberliga Westfalen.
+On September 23, 2022, he scored his first goal for the team in a 3–1 victory over Delbrücker SC.
+On March 26, 2023, he scored a hat trick against Delbrücker SC in a 3–0 victory.

 In September 2023, he signed with York United FC of the Canadian Premier League for the remainder of the 2023 season, with an option for the 2024 season.
 On August 2, 2024, he suffered a season-ending ACL injury.